The death of the local newspaper?

 In 2016 the newspaper trade body The News Media Association (NMA) also raised concerns about the rise of digital news saying the BBC's news website "risks damaging the local press sector, which is currently in transition to a sustainable digital world".

 Last year, in response, the corporation and NMA, launched the Local News Partnership Scheme.
-It set up a shared data unit where local reporters can learn new skills, access BBC News video and audio material and local papers can use 150 license-fee funded reporters to cover public meetings and courts as part of its £8m annual Local Democracy Scheme.
+It set up a shared data unit where local reporters can learn new skills, access BBC News video and audio material and local papers can use 150 licence-fee funded reporters to cover public meetings as part of its £8m annual Local Democracy Scheme.

-But the chair of the independent press regulator Impress,, Jonathan Heawood, said it is not just the big publishers that new funding models should be aimed at.
+But the chair of the independent press regulator Impress, Jonathan Heawood, said it was not just the big publishers that new funding models should be aimed at.

 "There are around 400 innovative and commercially successful, independent publishers in operation already like The Ferret in Scotland or The Bristol Cable which are co-operatives.

-Note: Correction: An earlier version of this article incorrectly stated that the Manchester Evening News had announced redundancies a month after the Manchester Arena Bombing of May 2017.
-The redundancies were announced in June 2016 and this line has been amended.